From Skyscrapers to Street Food: Why Kuala Lumpur Offers Something for Everyone

 Visitors can take guided tours to learn about its history, design, and significance to the Malaysian people.
 Explore the beautiful gardens and fountains surrounding the mosque, which provide a peaceful retreat from the bustling city.

-EDITOR’S TI: Plan your visiting times carefully.
+EDITOR’S TIP: Plan your visiting times carefully.
 The mosque is largely off limits to non-Muslims and tourists on Fridays.

 Location: Malan Perdana, Tasik Perdana, 50480 Kuala Lumpur